How Many National Parks Are There?

 Fort Sumter in 2018

-The 73 National Historic Sites and 1 International Historic Site are places that are recognized for their historical significance.
+The 73 National Historic Sites and 1 International Historic Site are recognized for their historical significance.
 They can include buildings, landscapes, or other locations.
 Three popular examples include:

 National Historical Parks